Lake Powell Navajo Tribal Park

 Tour guides are mandatory in Antelope Canyon.
 Please make arrangements for a tour to visit Upper/Lower Antelope Canyon with one our Guided Tours that we work with that are located near the canyon.
 Our local operators have the history and knowledge of the canyon.
 The list of guided tours is on the Main Page, click Guided Tours- Antelope Canyon to see a list of tour guides in the area.

-As of May 1, 2011, there is a two-hour limit inside Upper Antelope Canyon.
+As of May 1, 2011, there is a two-hour limit inside Upper Antelope Canyons.

 Upper Part of East Waterholes